When you’re gone, here’s a song, I’ll be thinking about you

 I ran into her at a club after our first year of college- she was in black fishnets.
 There was a dumb luck to her growing up in the salad days of Hot Topic.
 A slender frame where the biggest things on her were either her eyes or her tits, Jessica was built to be goth.

 Back on the floor of her living room- her parents were on vacation.
 We never lost it, did we?

-She tells me she loves me with a kind of hopeful insecurity.
+She tells me she loves me with a hopeful insecurity.
 I say nothing.
 She starts to cry.
 I’m too drunk to leave but it’s time to go.
 Hands around the wheel; ten and two.
 Keep your eyes open and try to look straight.
 A half-hour home.
 Choke the vomit down, this train’s not stopping.

 The few times we’ve spoken since would end with her cursing at me.
 She liked calling me a “bastard,” language I’m certain copied from her mother- she never liked me.
-I’d resist the urge to point out the inaccuracies of her accusation and assume she was pointing to something more colloquial.
+I’d resist the urge to point out the inaccuracies of this accusation and assume she was pointing to something more colloquial.
 I’d sit and take it because I thought I deserved it.

 New to KTP?
 Check out my hand-picked “BEST OF” material.

 Support Kill to Party through my Amazon link